 As a Research Fellow at the University of Manchester (2017-2020) , she established novel single-cell approaches to demonstrate that phagocytic activities of cultured human airway epithelial cells directly and competently promote clearance of infecting fungal spores [methods chapters in Methods Handbook on Host-Fungal interactions, in press].
 As an early career scientist developing an independent career in single cell technologies, she was awarded an MRC Discovery award from the University of Manchester (2017) to substantiate her results using clinical samples, thanks to an established collaboration between the Collaborative Centre for Inflammation Research (MCCIR), the Manchester University NHS Foundation Trust (Wythenshawe) and the National Aspergillosis Centre.

 She was appointed Lecturer in Molecular Microbiology at the University of Manchester in 2020 to establish her research group, focusing on understanding epithelial encounters with inhaled respiratory pathogens and the role of these events in health and disease, especially in chronic obstructive pulmonary disease (COPD), a well-known risk factor for debilitating fungal lung disease.
-In the same year, she was also appointed Co-Director of the MRes Infection Biology programme, a novel research-focused 12-month full-time course (established in 18/19), which consolidates the interdisciplinary network of excellence in fundamental and clinical infectious diseases research at Manchester.
+In the same year, she was also appointed Co-Director of the MSc Infection Biology programme, a novel research-focused 12-month full-time course (established in 18/19), which consolidates the interdisciplinary network of excellence in fundamental and clinical infectious diseases research at Manchester.
 Having been awarded a prestigious MRC New Investigator Research grant in 2021, her group is now pursuing a full mechanistic understanding of Af-epithelial interactions and how these are dysregulated in disease.

 2002-2005: BSc (Hons) Molecular Biology, University of Padua, Italy